 There are still plenty of skeptical people in this world who do not believe that it is possible to make money on the Internet.
 In reality, there are numerous success stories of people who have made their fortune online.
 YouTube is just one of many ways you can become an Internet sensation, and if you are lucky an Internet millionaire.

-In How To Make Money On YouTube: 9 Ways Influencers Monetize Their Youtube Channels we discussed how people make money on YouTube.
+In this post we discussed how people make money on YouTube.
 However, just how much do they make?
 Well here's a Youtube Earnings Estimator you can give a spin - to find out how much Youtubers make exactly, read on;

 Of course, for thousands of YouTubers, the answer is “nothing,” or “very little.”
 However, there are many YouTubers who make a comfortable living off their video channels.
-Moreover, of course, there is a small elite group who make an extraordinary income from the videos they create and post online.
+Moreover, of course, there is a small elite group who make an extraordinary income from the videos they create and post online as you can see from this infographic.

 When it comes to earning a YouTube income success breeds success.
 You will find that the hardest dollar to earn is your first.
 The more subscribers you have, the more people will click on your ads.
 The more people click on your ads, the more you make a name for yourself, the higher the likelihood of brands offering you sponsorship or merchandise deals.
 The better known your channel becomes, the greater your chance of joining a multi-channel network.
 It is like being on a giant upwards-climbing spiral.